Note: CQA/CPE validations during COVID-19

 The Canadian Quality Assurance (CQA) program is an on-farm assessment program that provides assurance to pork processors, retailers, and consumers about on-farm food safety and animal care practices.
 The Animal Care Assessment (ACA) program became a requirement for CQA registration in 2012.
 All farms that market pigs to federally-inspected processing plants in Manitoba, and those farms that supply them, must be registered on the CQA program.
 Pig farms registered on the CQA program are assessed every year by certified validators.

-Producers wanting to register their farm on the CQA program must first have registered themselves and their premises with Manitoba Pork.
-Information on how to register with Manitoba Pork can be found here.
+Producers wanting to register their farm on the CQA program must first register themselves and their premises with Manitoba Pork.
+Click here for registration information.

 For more information on the CQA program, visit the Canadian Pork Council website.